buildbot/buildbot/master/docs/manual/cfg-builders.rst

 Possible values for both ``collapseRequests`` configurations are:

 ``True``
-    Requests will be collapsed if their sourcestamp are compatible (see below for definition of compatible).
+    Requests will be collapsed if they and their sourcestamps are compatible (see below for definition of compatible).

 ``False``
     Requests will never be collapsed.